 To achieve SDG number 3, good health, and well-being, STADA Kenya envisages a world with equitable access to universal health care, and universal access to sexual reproductive health services at all levels, where physical, mental, and social well-being are assured.
-This is achieved through health promotion, health education, policy developments, community dialogues, and advocacy for the implementation of health policies.
-We are also committed to the prevention of Non-Communicable Diseases such as cervical cancer through awareness campaigns.
+This is achieved through health promotion, health education, policy developments, community dialogues, and advocacy for the implementation of health policies

 By 2030, STADA strives to have built a world where no girl is held back by menstruation.
 We want to ensure that girls and women menstruate with dignity without discrimination.